The Future of Therapy – VR and Biosensors

 Research has shown how heart rate, facial muscles, electrodermal activity (GSR), respiration, and other aspects of physiology are reliably impacted by fearful responses .
 By quantifying these responses in a virtual environment, researchers can get a better idea of what elucidates fear, and which components are critical for successful treatment.

 Clinicians can also use these measures within their work to provide objective data about the treatment trajectory, providing more evidence of effectiveness (or lack thereof).
-In a long-term perspective, patients may even be able to self-administer VR-based treatments, if biometric sensors are able to provide accurate enough data to the VR software about how to proceed with the treatment.
+In a long-term perspective, patients may even be able to self-administer VR-based treatments, if biosensors are able to provide accurate enough data to the VR software about how to proceed with the treatment.

 In a similar vein to phobia treatments, therapy for different anxieties is often carried out through exposure to the anxiety-provoking stimulus.
 Relaxation strategies might be taught to the patient so that they can learn how to better cope with an environment or setting [4, 5].
 Repeated exposures ensure that they can practice how to be non-anxious in such situations.